McCourt School of Public Policy (MSPP)

 1. Be made on the recommendation of the Dean;

-2. Be reviewed by a committee of tenure-line faculty at least every three years;
+2. Be reviewed by a committee of full-time teaching faculty at least every three years;

-3. Require an affirmative vote by a majority of all tenure-line faculty in attendance at a McCourt School faculty meeting, pursuant to normal quorum requirements.
+3. Require an affirmative vote by a majority of all full-time teaching faculty in attendance at a McCourt School faculty meeting, pursuant to normal quorum requirements.

 III.
 ADMINISTRATION